applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 >>> _ = lauber_soil_unweighted_unifrac_pc.plot(lauber_soil_sample_md, 'Latitude', cmap='Greens', title="Samples colored by Latitude", axis_labels=('PC1', 'PC2', 'PC3'))
 ```

 If the answer to the above question is that there doesn't seem to be much association, you're on the right track.
-We can qualtify this, for example, by testing for correlation between pH and value on PC 1.
+We can qualify this, for example, by testing for correlation between pH and value on PC 1.

 ```python
 >>> from scipy.stats import spearmanr